-By defining the role of teachers in section 196 of the Education Act , the provincial legislature has provided a general summary of the duties of a teacher as they relate to providing instruction or supervision. (a) provide instruction competently to students; (b) teach the courses of study and education programs that are prescribed, approved or authorized pursuant to this Act; (c) promote goals and standards applicable to the provision of education adopted or approved pursuant to this Act; (d) encourage and foster learning in students; (e) regularly assess students and periodically report the results of the assessment to the students, the students' parents and the board; (f) maintain, under the direction of the principal, order and discipline among the students while they are in the school or on the school grounds and while they are attending or participating in activities sponsored or approved by the board; (g) subject to any applicable collective agreement and the teacher's contract of employment, carry out the duties that are assigned to the teacher by the principal or the board.
-(2) At any time during the period of time that a teacher is under an obligation to the board to provide instruction or supervision or to carry out duties assigned to the teacher by a principal or the board, a teacher must, at the request of the board, (a) participate in curriculum development and field testing of new curriculum; (b) develop, field test and mark provincial assessments, and (c) supervise student teachers.
+Duties of a Teacher By defining the role of teachers in section 196 of the Education Act, the provincial legislature has provided a general summary of the duties of a teacher as they relate to providing instruction or supervision.
+196(1) A teacher while providing instruction or supervision must (a) provide instruction competently to students; (b) teach the courses of study and education programs that are prescribed, approved or authorized pursuant to this Act; (c) promote goals and standards applicable to the provision of education adopted or approved pursuant to this Act; (d) encourage and foster learning in students; (e) regularly assess students and periodically report the results of the assessment to the students, the students' parents and the board; (f) maintain, under the direction of the principal, order and discipline among the students while they are in the school or on the school grounds and while they are attending or participating in activities sponsored or approved by the board; (g) subject to any applicable collective agreement and the teacher's contract of employment, carry out the duties that are assigned to the teacher by the principal or the board.
+(2) At any time during the period of time that a teacher is under an obligation to the board to provide instruction or supervision or to carry out duties assigned to the teacher by a principal or the board, (a) participate in curriculum development and field testing of new curriculum; (b) develop, field test and mark provincial assessments, and (c) supervise student teachers.
 School board and school policy will provide additional information on the expectations placed upon teachers in a specific jurisdiction.

-Duties of a Substitute Teacher \\\\\
+Duties of a Substitute Teacher